What does systemic thinking mean? – Basics, attitude, and methods from practice

 • Resource islands (strengths, sources of power, inner places)

-However, all these techniques are never an end in themselves – they only work in conjunction with a clear posture, good contact and a safe framework.
+However, all these techniques are never an end in themselves – they only work in connection with a clear attitude, good contact, and a safe framework.

-Those who think systemically also begin to look at connections differently in everyday life.
-Instead of looking for someone to blame, they ask: What has changed?
-What unspoken expectations might be at play?
-Or: What isn't being said but might be noticeable?
-This way of thinking promotes understanding, connection, and enables change—not through control, but through new possibilities.
+Those who think systemically also begin to view connections differently in everyday life.
+Instead of looking for someone to blame, the question is asked: What has changed?
+What unspoken expectations might be present?
+Or: What is not said but perhaps felt?
+This way of thinking promotes understanding, connection, and enables change – not through control, but through new possibilities.

 Working systemically means enabling development

-Systemic thinking is more than a method—it's a mindset.
+Systemic thinking is more than a method – it is an attitude.
 Those who work with this perspective create spaces for development, reflection, and new paths.
-Whether through questions, the system board, or other tools, systemic work helps make complexity tangible—with clarity, empathy, and often a touch of humor.
+Whether with questions, the system board, or other tools: systemic work helps to make complexity tangible – with clarity, empathy, and often a touch of humor.